Gettin' Sandy on St. Augustine Beach

 - A cooler full of fresh fruit, snacks, and beverages (including the oh-so-essential water)

-4 things I will not go to the beach without: a towel, suntan lotion, a book and shades.
+Four things I will not go to the beach without: a towel, suntan lotion, a book, and shades.

 One great thing about St. Augustine Beach is that you can actually drive on the beach.
 I love the convenience of having my Jeep right there and not having to lug everything all the way down to the beach.
-Sometimes certain areas of the beach "road" will be closed to non 4x4 vehicles, but a lot of times I see little cars out there and they seem to do just fine.
-I've also seen a number of people have to have their cars pulled out though because they get stuck in the soft sand.
+I've seen a number of people have their cars pulled off the beach because they get stuck in the soft sand.
 Drive at your own risk if you don't have four-wheel drive, especially if it hasn't rained in a while.
 There is a $10.00 fee to drive on the beaches from March 1 through September 30.
 Vehicle access to St. Augustine Beach is on A Street and Ocean Trace.
 Love the beach?
 Any beach?
 For more information about beach access all over St. Johns County, download the county's beach app here.

 Sharks teeth are my favorite thing to find on the beach!

 After a few hours on the beach, I recommend you stop by Stir It Up for a smoothie.
 My favorite to order is the Uprising, it has banana, peanut butter, and bits of coffee grinds — yummy!
-There's also a number of casual restaurants on A1A to take a break from the beach and grab some lunch at.
+There's also a number of casual restaurants on A1A to take a lunch break from the beach.
 To name a few, Salt Life Food Shack has a patio area that is pet friendly, there is a pool at Jack's BBQ, and Hurricane Wings has an outside dining area.

 As I said before there are other things to do in St. Augustine Beach than passing time on the beach.
-Fiesta Falls Mini Golf is a fun 18 hole course that everyone can have fun playing.
+Fiesta Falls Mini Golf is an 18-hole course that everyone can have fun playing.
 There's also Anastasia Lanes if you're over the heat and want to get out of the sun for some bowling - and into some air conditioning.

 After a day in the sun, my ideal evening involves a shower (I always get sand everywhere from laying in the shoreline water), a nice dress to flaunt my fresh tan lines, and a restaurant reservation with family or friends.
 What's your favorite thing to do after a day at the beach?